 In the UK, more than 18,000 schools are registered and 1,200 schools currently hold the internationally recognised Eco-Schools Green Flag.
 The programme provides a framework for learning and action around nine topics – biodiversity, energy, litter, global citizenship, healthy living, school grounds, transport, waste and water.
 It follows a seven-step process to lead schools on their journey to achieving a Green Flag Award.

-The wonderful children in our school were awarded their first Green Flag Award in 2015 in recognition of all their work taking care of our environment, and they are applying for a renewal in the autumn term 2017.
+The wonderful children in our school were awarded their first Green Flag Award in 2015 in recognition of all their work taking care of our environment, and they continued to do such a good job that the Green Flag was renewed in Spring 2018.

 At the 2015 Raising the Bar Awards, the Federation of Otley and Witnesham Primary Schools won the award for Excellence in Collaboration.